rwinkhart/MUTN/wiki/libmutton/developers.md

 All functionality in the `backend` and `sync` packages are designed to be used in other implementations.

+If any functionality in these two packages proves to be difficult to implement in a third-party client, please open an issue so that it can be addressed.

 ## Build Tags
 Custom build tags can (and sometimes must) be used to achieve desired results.